dotlang/language/doc/RFE.md

 N - for union definition do not use `:` but use `|` which `T|F` implies all T if F.
 No. this concept applies to type and function and protocol too. let's just use `:`

-? - Unified immutability everywhere.
+Y - Unified immutability everywhere.
 Makes things simpler to read and write.
 And the optimizations will be done by compiler.
 Then we can get rid of `var` keyword as everything is immutable. re-assignment can be disallowed.
 Then how can we define type?
 Do we need to?
 Everything immutable except special types which cannot be sent to other functions.